shopware5/devdocs/source/developers-guide/plugin-system/index.md

     }
 }
 ```
 The original `\Shopware\Bundle\StoreFrontBundle\Service\Core\ListProductService` defined with the service id `shopware_storefront.list_product_service`.
-The following service definition decorates this service with the above service:
+The following service definition decorates this service using the service above:

 ```
 <?xml version="1.0" ?>